 Relieve Chronic Constipation for Good!

-Irritable Bowel Syndrome has exploded worldwide.
+Irritable Bowel Syndrome has exploded exponentially globally.
 Far too many people suffer from irregularity and don't really understand why.
 There are however, various and numerous causes.

 Dr. John Harvey Kellogg, famous surgeon and physician and the father of Kellogg's Corn Flakes, believed that the bowel could be the origin of most of the health problems that exist today, which is why he created bran cereal; to aid in colon function.
 He maintained that 90 percent of all disease is due to improper functioning of the intestines.